-Pergolas are space-building elements that are greened and provide shade.
-Most of the time pergolas are heavy, framed constructions made of wood or metal.
-Often with wooden crossbars or tensioned wire ropes.
-Stainless steel wire rope is an excellent option for greening up your self made pergola as the examples on this page will show.
-This includes roofs, sides areas and columns.
-Please also note the examples for arcades and grapevines.
+Pergolas are space-forming structures which are greened and provide shade.
+Usually they are strong, frame- shaped constructions made of wood or metal, usually with wooden crossbars and/or tensioned wire ropes.
+Stainless steel ropes are idea for greening your self-made pergola; you'll find examples below.
+This applies to roofs (canopies), side areas, and supports/columns.
+Please also note the examples for arcades and vines.
 The next section will be about canopies without frames.

 The following are also options: wisteria, Dutchman's pipe, clematis montana, kiwi, ivy, evergreen honeysuckle, akebia, roses, trumpet vines and wild grapes vines.
-Ideal are systems that are designed with lengthwise and crosswise axes.
-In other words, systems that have grid forms with 30 - 50 cm meshes.
-Smaller meshes like with nets or prefab lattices, need more maintenance because more dead wood and foliage has to be removed.
+Systems that are designed with lengthwise and crosswise axes are ideal... in other words, systems that have grid forms with 30 - 50 cm meshes.
+Smaller meshes, like with nets or prefab lattices, require more maintenance because more dead wood and foliage has to be removed.
 Most pergolas have strong, parallel beams or rafters.
-Wire rope (d= 3 mm) is threaded through these elements and fastened with clamping ring KL00034.
-As a solution, FassadenGrün presents the system 0060 in different varieties.
-If you don't want to drill through the wooden rafters, the alternative would be to use eyelet screws, for example WH 07080, on the outer or inner side of the rafters and beams, along with staples and staple nails.
+Wire rope (d= 3 mm) is threaded crosswise through these elements and fastened with clamping rings KL00034.
+As a solution, FassadenGrün presents the system 0060 in different versions.
+If you don't want to drill through the wooden rafters, the alternative would be to use eyelet screws (for example WH 07080) on the outer or inner side of the rafters and beams, along with staples and staple nails.
 This alternative is analogous to our basic kits.